Aurele-B/Cellects/doc/first-analysis/image-analysis.md

 - **Basic** → provides suggestions in minutes.
 Alternatively, the user can switch to *Advanced mode* to review or modify more specific settings.
 !!! note

- Selecting *Basic* (or *Apply current config*) will trigger an orange working message during processing.
+	 - Selecting *Basic* (or *Apply current config*) will trigger an orange working message duringprocessing.
 <!-- END_Generate_analysis_options -->

 <figure>